Measuring the implied market risk premium (iMRP) in times of crisis and volatile equity markets

 The iMRP is based on average analyst estimates ("consensus estimates") of future earnings (net income) for publicly traded companies.
 Forecast periods of three years are generally used, as estimates beyond this time horizon generally do not provide sufficient coverage.
 Analysts' earnings forecasts (including payout ratios, where applicable) are used as the numerator in the valuation equation.
 The denominator of the valuation equation is filled with the cost of capital parameters of the base rate, beta factor, and growth discount.
 The base interest rate can be measured at the balance sheet date using the Svensson yield curve.
 The beta factor of the individual companies analysed can also be measured or is set to 1.0 as part of an overall market analysis.
 Appropriate assumptions are made regarding the inflation and growth discount.
 The valuation result is given and corresponds to the market capitalisation (equity value) on the valuation date.

-Formula: Valuation model for determining the implicit market risk premium before personal taxes
+Formula: Valuation model for determining the implied market risk premium before personal taxes

-Pros and cons of the implicit market risk premium
+Pros and cons of the implied market risk premium

 The expected (future) cost of capital is determined using the CAPM.
 In the case of the historical market risk premium, it is assumed that returns measured over long historical periods are a reasonable estimate for the future.
 The iMRP, on the other hand, is an expected (i.e., forward-looking) market risk premium in the sense of the CAPM.
 From a model theory perspective, it is therefore preferable to the historical market risk premium.